Veterinary Medicine

 This course will introduce the most common toxins encountered in veterinary medicine with emphasis on the mechanism of action of these toxins and the pathophysiology in the animal body.
 Clinical presentation of animals exposed to various toxins, and treatment of toxic exposures, will also be presented.

-VMEDG 1754: Principles of Surgery, Surgery Labs II
+VMEDG 1754: Principles of Surgery with Lab II

-This year-long course will introduce students to surgical principles and anesthetic techniques.
-The students will have the opportunity to practice in wet lab and live animal settings.
+Principles of Surgery with Lab is a 3-series course that will introduce students to surgical principles and anesthetic techniques.
+Students will have the opportunity to practice in wet lab and live animal settings.
 Aseptic technique, intravenous catheterization, tracheal intubation, basic surgical skills, and other techniques will be emphasized.
 Students will participate in all aspects of the perioperative management of patients.

 VMEDG 1756: Small Animal Medicine and Surgery II